Areas of Interest:

 - MacCracken Doctoral Fellowship (2008-13)

-“‘La Perversión de la Cábala Judía’: Gershom Scholem and anti-Kabbalistic Polemic in the Argentine Catholic Nationalism of Julio Meinvielle,” in All Religion is Inter-Religion: A Festschrift Honoring the Career of Steven M. Wasserstrom.
-Edited by Paul Robertson and Kambiz GhaneaBassiri (London: Bloomsbury, forthcoming in 2019).
+“‘La Perversión de la Cábala Judía’: Gershom Scholem and anti-Kabbalistic Polemic in the Argentine Catholic Nationalism of Julio Meinvielle.”
+In All Religion Is Inter-Religion: Engaging the Work of Steven M. Wasserstrom, edited by Kambiz GhaneaBassiri & Paul Robertson.
+London: Bloomsbury, 2019, 65-73, 218-223.

-“Of Sound and Vision: Medieval Kabbalistic Rituologies of the Ram’s Horn,” in Qol Tamid: The Shofar in Ritual, History and Culture.
-Edited by Joel Gereboff & Jonathan Friedman (Claremont, CA: Claremont School of Theology Press, 2017).
+“Of Sound and Vision: Medieval Kabbalistic Rituologies of the Ram’s Horn.”
+In Qol Tamid: The Shofar in Ritual, History and Culture.
+Edited by Joel Gereboff & Jonathan Friedman.
+Claremont, CA: Claremont School of Theology Press, 2017, 83-113.

 "Jonathan Garb, Yearnings of the Soul: Psychological Thought in Modern Kabbalah," Aries: Journal for the Study of Western Esotericism 18 (2018): 131-6.